pull-stream/pull-stream-workshop/README.md

 take your code for exercise 7, and extend it to read directories recursively. if a file is a node_modules directory, it should expand it, and stream inside of it.

-there are different ways you can traverse a tree, choose the way that seems most appropiate!
+there are different ways you can traverse a tree, choose the way that seems most appropriate!

 see also [pull-traverse](https://npm.im/pull-traverse) and [pull-glob](https://npm.im/pull-glob)